borogove/viewplan/README.md

 Viewplan requires the following third party Python packages:

 * [PyEphem](http://rhodesmill.org/pyephem/) - This does the heavy astronomical lifting.
 * [parsedatetime](https://github.com/bear/parsedatetime) - This provides the handy natural language time parsing on the command line.

+Works on my machine with Python 2.7.

 ### Examples